-Obtain Experienced & Knowledgeable Legal Representation Today
+Obtain Experienced & Knowledgeable Defense Representation Today

 If you are facing criminal charges, you are likely feeling uncertain about the future.
 To ensure the best possible outcome for your situation, it is essential to hire a skilled and experienced criminal defense attorney.
 At Bruce Law Firm, criminal defense lawyer Robert Bruce handles cases in York County, and brings many years of experience as a defense attorney and former prosecutor.

 Mr. Bruce has “seen it all” so to speak.
 He has the experience to evaluate each case and develop the strategy most likely to deliver the best possible outcome.

 He fought for me all the way through the end of my case and was very responsive when I had inquiries along the way.Brandon A.

 - Easily Accessible to Clients

 - Over 25 Years of Diverse Professional Experience

 South Carolina categorizes the most typical drug crimes into four basic types of charges, typically determined by the controlled substance involved and the amount or weight of the drug involved.
 These categories are possession, possession with intent to distribute and trafficking.
 When there is an allegation that someone sold a controlled substance, the typical charge is distribution.
 Some of the more common controlled substances involved in criminal drug charges I see in my practice include marijuana, cocaine, prescription drugs, methamphetamine, crack cocaine and fentanyl.

 Penalties for drug offenses in South Carolina can be harsh, particularly for subsequent drug offenses and trafficking offenses.
 All trafficking offenses in South Carolina carry mandatory minimum prison sentences.